Danish footballer Christian Eriksen awake after collapsing on pitch during Euro 2020 game | DW | 12.06.2021

 Medical treatment continued on the pitch for more than 15 minutes, before Eriksen was carried off on a stretcher with several of his Danish teammates, and a number of fans, visibly distressed.

-The Danish football federation later said he was awake.
+The Danish football federation then said he was awake in hospital.
 "Christian Eriksen is awake and is undergoing further examinations at Rigshospitalet,'' it wrote on Twitter.
 The news was later relayed over the stadium loudspeaker and greeted with cheers by those in the stands.

 The physician at Eriksen's club side, Piero Volpi, told press agency AP that his team were in contact with their Danish counterparts.
 Volpi said Eriksen never contracted COVID-19, has no medical conditions that he's aware of and has passed every medical exam without problem since joining the Italian champions in January 2020 from Tottenham.

-Despite the difficult circumstances, both sides agreed to continue the game where it left off on Saturday evening, just a few hours after it was suspended.
+Despite the difficult circumstances, both sides agreed to continue the game where it left off on Saturday evening, just a few hours after it was suspended at 0-0.
 The evening's other game, Belgium vs. Russia in St. Petersburg, will also go ahead as planned.

 jf,mp/aw (SID, AP, Reuters, AFP)